 Well, Bukowski said, “Great poets die in steaming pots of shit,” and if that’s where the great ones end up, you can imagine what the rest of us are worth.
 Then there was the problem of the poets who seemed to think that a GPP membership guaranteed them getting published on a broadside, but that was never part of the deal.
 The voting was blind, so if your shit was never chosen, hey man, that’s just the way it goes.

 But what it seemed to come down to was the unavoidable fact that not many people are willing to work on something that doesn’t directly benefit them.
-It’s
+It’s short-sighted if you think about it, but I suppose it’s just human nature.

 People who will put a lot of effort into something just because it’s cool are few and far between.
 And I picked on poets, but it’s certainly not just poets.
 It’s everybody.
 And it only seems to be getting worse.
 It wasn’t that long ago that people would work hard on something creative for decades, and maybe it would never pan out and make them successful, but they did it anyway.